ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS Payload MUST NOT be detached
 * The JWS Protected Header MUST include the following fields:
   * "alg" (Algorithm)
-    * This field MUST NOT contain "none" or a Message Authentication Code (MAC)-based algorithm
+    * This field MUST NOT contain "none" or a Message Authentication Code (MAC)-based algorithm (e.g. one in which the algorithm registry description mentions MAC/HMAC).
   * "nonce" (defined in {{replay-protection}} below)
   * "url" (defined in {{request-url-integrity}} below)
   * Either "jwk" (JSON Web Key) or "kid" (Key ID) as specified below